15 Ridiculously Beautiful Places to Visit in the Philippines

 PRO TIP: Here's a list of essential items to pack for all of your island-hopping tours while in the Philippines:

-Everyone who’s done one of the island-hopping cruises from El Nido to Coron has said that it is the best thing they’ve done in the Philippines.
+Everyone who’s taken one of the island-hopping cruises from El Nido to Coron has said that it is the best thing they’ve done in the Philippines.

 Sold yet?

 These cruises are expensive (over US$300 -$500) but well worth it.
-Just be warned that once you do one of these multi-day tours, any other island-hopping tour after that just won’t cut.
+Just be warned that once you do one of these multi-day tours, any other island-hopping tour after that just won’t cut it.

 THE CENTER: THE VISAYAS